getodk/docs/odk2-src/services-managing.rst

 Compatible Servers
 ~~~~~~~~~~~~~~~~~~~~~~

-It is important to match your version of ODK Services with an approprate version of a :doc:`cloud-endpoints-intro`.
+It is important to match your version of ODK Services with an appropriate version of a :doc:`cloud-endpoints-intro`.
 To do this, find the release from the `Services Releases page <https://github.com/opendatakit/services/releases>`_ and match it to a release from the `Sync Endpoint Releases page <https://github.com/opendatakit/sync-endpoint/releases>`_.
 Or, if you want to use ODK Aggregate, check the release notes for the appropriate version.

 .. _services-managing-server-config: